 The Full Value Contract – The essence of the Full Value Contract is that all people have the right to be valued – their opinions, thoughts, and feelings.
-This valuing includes physical safety and emotional well being, as well as the notion that valuing oneself is as important as valuing others.
+This valuing includes physical safety and emotional well-being, as well as the notion that valuing oneself is as important as valuing others.
 The Full Value Contract serves as a structure for creating behavioral norms that everyone in the group agrees to follow, and that everyone in the group agrees to work on maintaining throughout the life of the program.
-The Full Value Contract embraced by Lasting Adventures includes:
+Its principles are as follows:

 - Be Here